 The dominant discourses in our society powerfully influence what gets "storied" and how it gets storied.

 A discourse is a system of words, actions, rules, and beliefs that share common values.
 Particular discourses sustain particular worldviews.
 We might even think of a discourse as a worldview in action.

-Example: The meaning of the word "men" in the phrase "all men are created equal" in the Declaration of Independence has changed as the discourses surrounding who can own land, vote, and hold political office have changed.
+Example: The meaning of the word "men" in the phrase "all men are created equal" in the American Declaration of Independence has changed as the discourses surrounding who can own land, vote, and hold political office have changed.
 It originally referred to adult, white, male, landowners.
-It now refers, in many people's minds at least, to adults of all genders and skin colors whether or not they own property.
+It now refers to adults of all genders and skin colors whether or not they own property.

 Discourses tend to be invisible, that is, they are taken for granted as part of the fabric of "reality."

 In narrative therapy, we seek to identify the discourses that support problematic stories.